Guardians of the Universe: The New 52

-The Guardians begin an evil agenda, as they assign John to track down Mogo's dead remains, due to claims that they are moving and trying to reform it.
-The Guardians then promote Guy Gardner as the 'Sentinel Lantern' and entrust him with guarding a group of ambassadors travelling to a planet for a crucial conference, only to subsequently release Xar, Guy's old enemy, from the Science-Cells.
-They presume Xar will go after Guy's family on Earth, knowing that Guy will abandon his duty and return to Earth while Xar attacks the ambassadors.
-The Guardians' plans have changed after Guy breaks off the attack from the Third Army and survives; the Guardians then frame Guy for failing his duty to protect the ambassadors, who were killed and expel him from the Green Lantern Corps.
-Suspicious about the Guardians' agenda, Salaak's began spying on them and discover they had already spread the Third Army across the universe, but the Guardians caught him before he can reveal this information, and imprison Salaak in the Citadel.
-The Guardians watches the Third Army spread over the universe, destroying all life and free will.
-They have told the First Lantern that once the Third Army completes their control over the whole universe, there will be no need for him.
+The Guardians assign John Stewart to track down Mogo's remains, due to claims that they are moving and trying to reform it.
+The Guardians then promote Guy Gardner as the 'Sentinel Lantern' and entrust him with guarding a group of ambassadors traveling to a planet for a crucial conference, only to subsequently release Xar, Gardner's old enemy, from the Sciencells.
+They presume Xar will go after Gardner's family on Earth, serving as a distraction to stop Gardner from protecting the ambassadors.
 Later, the Guardians realize they cannot completely control the universe and need more members of the Third Army.
 They use more of the power of the First Lantern, without realizing that the First Lantern's prison is breaking.